reelyactive/diract/README.md

 ### Puck.js

 Code is available in the __puckjs__ folder of this repository.
-See our [Develop BLE applications with Puck.js](https://reelyactive.github.io/diy/puckjs-dev/) tutorial for detailed programming instructions.
+See our [Puck.js Development Guide](https://reelyactive.github.io/diy/puckjs-dev/) for detailed programming instructions.

 ### Pixl.js